Table of Contents

 What is the Hime Cut?

 The ‘hime cut’ or ‘hime katto’ is a well-known Japanese hairstyle that combines blunt, cheek-length sidelocks and face-framing frontal fringes with long, straight hair.
 During the Heian Period of Japanese history, the Imperial court noblewomen grew their hair while maintaining the eyebrow-length bangs and the sidelocks cheek-length (1).
-Being a privilege of Japanese imperial and royal families, it got famous as the ‘princess cut’ throughout the country and the rest of the world.
+Being a privilege of Japanese imperial and royal families, it became famous as the ‘princess cut’ throughout the country and the rest of the world.

 Nowadays, the hime cut hairstyle has become a part of ‘Gothic Lolita’ subculture, especially within the elegant gothic lolita (EGL) community.
 It has also become widely popular with K-pop celebrities in South Korea (2).